 It was undoubtedly a moment of joy and optimism when the first doses were administered this week after all the bleak news of 2020.
 But the reality of distributing the vaccine to the care home staff and workers entitled to receive it is already highlighting the challenge of administering it.

 The need to store this first vaccine at ultracold temperatures makes it hard to administer outside of sites with adequately cold storage, sites that are in short supply.

-“This first vaccine is a bit like Friends Reunited — it was OK, but you were waiting for something better, like Facebook, to come along,” Aegon Asset Management Head of Specialist Funds Anne Copeland, a long-term investor in care homes and health care property in the UK, said.
+“This first vaccine is a bit like Friends Reunited — it was OK, but you were waiting for something better, like Facebook, to come along,” said Aegon Asset Management Head of Specialist Funds Anne Copeland, a long-term investor in care homes and health care property in the UK.
 “The capacity still needs to be hugely increased before we start trumpeting about successes.”